-- Data Studio creates one standard metric: Record Count.
+- Looker Studio creates one standard metric: Record Count.
 Metrics are always in blue and have a default aggregation of Auto, which can’t be changed.

 - All fields from your spreadsheet are in green, which indicates that they are dimensions.
 But you can also treat any dimension as a metric in your charts.

 - Some dimensions have default aggregations of Sum.
-Data Studio will create metrics on the fly based on the default aggregation specified when you use these dimensions as metrics in your charts.
+Looker Studio will create metrics on the fly based on the default aggregation specified when you use these dimensions as metrics in your charts.

-How to create your first blank report in Google Data Studio
+How to create your first blank report in Looker Studio

 You can create a report from the home page by using the Create button.
 But since we’re opening a data source page, let’s continue from this page.

 - On the data source page, click CREATE REPORT in the top-right corner.

 - Looker Studio will ask if you want to add the new data source to the report.
 Confirm by clicking ADD TO REPORT.